Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

-# Google Merchandise Store Customer Purchase Behavior Prediction
+# Google Store Customer Purchase Behavior Prediction

+## Jasmine He

-## Introduction
+# Introduction
 Understanding customer purchase behavior is highly useful for strategic planning and decision-making processes that lead to the company’s future success and growth.
 This project is to use machine learning models to determine if each customer visiting Google merchandise store is going to make a purchase or not.

-## Data Overview
+# Data Overview
-- Total of 0.9 million visits from 2016-08 to 2017-07
+### - Total of 0.9 million visits from 2016-08 to 2017-07
-- Total of 50 different features
+### - Total of 50 different features
-- Main feature categories:
+### - Main feature categories:
 1) Device feature: browser, operating system, isMobile, etc.
 2) Source feature: channel, medium, referral path, etc
 3) Geography feature: city, country, region, continent, etc
 4) Behavior feature: visits, hits, pageviews, bounces, visitStartTime etc
 5) Transaction feature: transaction revenue

-## Data Preprocessing
+# Data Preprocessing
-### Data Cleaning
+##1.
+Data Cleaning

 Here is how the missing data summary look like before cleaning.